mighty-gerbils/gerbil/doc/reference/std/misc/list.md

 which part of each element must be seen only once.
 The `from-end?:` flag if true specifies that latter elements will be deleted, instead or earlier elements (if the flag is false, the default).
-Thus, for instance, keyword arguments `key: car from-end? #t` can be used to remove redundant entries in an `alist`.
+Thus, for instance, keyword arguments `key: car from-end?: #t` can be used to remove redundant entries in an `alist`.

 `delete-duplicates/hash` is more efficient than